wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getbalance.md

 ---
-title: dgb:getbalance \[POST\] {disallowed}
+title: dgb:getbalance  {disallowed} - DigiByte
-description: Returns the total available balance.The available balance is what the wallet considers currently spendable,and is thus affected by options which limit spendability such as-spendzeroconfchange.
+description: Example code for the dgb:getbalance  {disallowed} json-rpc method. Сomplete guide on how to use dgb:getbalance  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters